-From 01 May 2009, Health Directorate is Smoke free.
+From 01 May 2009, ACT Health is Smoke free.
 See the information below for our healthcare consumers and visitors.

-The Health Directorate is dedicated to protecting healthcare consumers, visitors and staff from the harmful effects of tobacco smoke.
+ACT Health is dedicated to protecting healthcare consumers, visitors and staff from the harmful effects of tobacco smoke.

-Smoking is not allowed at any Health Directorate facility, except in a designated outdoor smoking area.
+Smoking is not allowed at any ACT Health facility, except in a designated outdoor smoking area.

 Smoking is only allowed in a designated outdoor smoking area.
 Staff will inform you where these are located.